 The process is slow and deliberate.
-I balance pH, heat, and color to suit each type of yarn.
-Then I steam-set the color to make sure it lasts—without damaging the fibers.
+I balance pH, heat, and color for each yarn, then steam-set to lock in depth without harming the fibers.

-When the dyeing is done, I don’t pour anything down the drain.
-Leftover water goes to a professional waste facility, where it’s safely treated, purified, and reused.
+When dyeing is done, no water goes down the drain.
+Every leftover bath is sent to a professional facility to be purified and reused.
 It’s an extra step, but one I believe in.

-To me, dyeing is more than color—it’s care.
-It’s memory, story, and respect for everything that made this yarn possible.
+To me, dyeing is more than color.
+It’s memory, care, and respect for everything that made this yarn possible.

 Dye Notes: Inside the Color Process